DaBusch/netbattalion/netbatJS/README.md

 # netbatJS

-A minimalistic javascript framework to put all your javascript functions in your HTML-dom attributes.
+A minimalistic javascript framework to put all your javascript functions into your HTML-dom attributes.
 Inspired by Alpine JS and HTMX.

-Just 560 Bytes!
+Just 560 Bytes!!!

 It works, but is maybe not yet finished.